-Why Take VIP Coach and Not Drive to Malaysia
+Why take the VIP Coach to Malaysia

-Kuala Lumpur & Malacca - There are many departure time to choose from leaving Golden Mile Complex.
+Kuala Lumpur & Malacca - there are many departure time to choose from leaving Golden Mile Complex.

 Lumut(gateway to Pangkor Island), Genting Highlands, Cameron Highlands and Penang - my preference is to depart Singapore on the last coach in the night and arrive at my destination early in the morning... or early hours of the morning.